Call for Papers

 Submission Deadline: March 31, 2019

 General Editor: Ramona Ilea (Pacific University)

-Essays in Philosophy is accepting submissions for a special issue called Is Procreation Immoral?
+Essays in Philosophy is accepting submissions for a special issue called The Philosophical Dimensions of Urban Transportation.

 Please follow the journal's guidelines for submissions.